-The House has passed several life-saving bills, including H.R.
+Additionally, Rep. Dean has been integral to the House passage of several life-saving bills, including H.R.
 8, which would require universal background checks, and H.R.
-1112, which would close the Charleston loophole.
+1446, which would close the Charleston loophole.
 Unfortunately, the Senate has yet to act on this legislation.

 More on Gun Violence Prevention